 Don’t try to buy your children’s love; you can’t afford it, for there are a lot of tinkery-things in America for a child to want.

 Learn how to check the fluid levels in your car and do it regularly.

 The two best ways to increase the life of your car is to change the oil on schedule and ignore your cell phone while driving.

 It is poor economy to replace something before it is worn out, unless the item is given to someone who has less.

 While fashion may be a consideration at the time of a purchase, it should not be a consiideration for disposing of an item.

 It is poor economy to have multiples of the same items just for fashion.
 I own two pairs of shoes.One pair for work/dress, and one pair of sneakers.

 Look at your gutters while it is raining hard.
-Overflow over the top of the gutters can cause damage far beyond the cost of intelligent home maintennace.
+Overflow from the gutters can cause damage far beyond the cost of intelligent home maintenance.

 Education in a viable occupation is a good thing and worth pursuing, even as an adult.
 But it is a balancing act with the job and family.
 I spent 22 years, off and on, getting my degree, and though I haven’t been able to use my degree to the degree that I wanted to, I don't regret the effort.